 In the third and final quatrain of ‘Sonnet 44,’ the speaker changes tactics and says that “ah” it is killing him that he is not able to do what he outlined.
-He wishes he ha the ability to learn over the “large length” of miles (a good example of alliteration).
+He wishes he had the ability to learn over the “large length” of miles (a good example of alliteration).
 Rather, his body is made of “earth and water”.
-This is an allusion to the belief that the body and all matter on earth is made up of the four elements, earth, water, air, and fire.
+This is an allusion to the belief that the body and all matter on earth are made up of the four elements, earth, water, air, and fire.
 The first two were considered to be heaviest and therefore the least able to travel lightly and quickly as the speaker desires.

 In the final two lines of the poem, Shakespeare does not provide a conclusion.
 Rather, he asserts that his substance, that of water and earth, gave him nothing but “heavy tears”.
 He is weighed down further by his sorrow.
 The next sonnet, ‘Sonnet 45,’ picks up where this one leaves off.